formly-js/angular-formly/README.md

 the field.
 The validator can be a function or string expression and will be evaluated using `formlyEval` from `formlyUtils` see below for more information.

->**Note:** Formly will utilize the `$validators` pipeline (introduced in angular 1.3) if available, otherwise it will fallback to `$parsers`.
-If you are using angular 1.3, formly will automatically use the `$asyncValidators` pipeline if your validator is a function (and wrap it in `$q.when` so you don't need to worry about returning a promise if that doesn't make sense for your validator).
-Note, in this case, all the normal $asyncValidators rules apply.
-To fail the validation, reject the promise.
-Also, note the performance implications when you mix sync and non-sync validators: https://github.com/angular/angular.js/issues/10955 (not a problem if your validators are not actually costing resources, or if you make the sync validators strings instead of functions).
+>**Async validation**: All function validators can return true/false/Promise.
+A validator passes if it returns true or a promise that is resolved.
+A validator fails if it returns false or a promise that is rejected.

+>**1.2**: Uses the `$parsers` api which doesn't support async validation out of the box.
+However, formly will keep track of the validations for you and ensure that the most recently resolved/rejected promise is what takes priority.
+Also, while the validation is in flight, formly emulates the `$pending` api of 1.3 for your use in 1.2 as well, so you can safely use this and upgrade to 1.3 without worrying about the upgrade path for this api.
+You're welcome :-)

-> **NOTE 2**: You can alternatively specify a validator as an object with an `expression` and a `message`.
+> **NOTE**: You can alternatively specify a validator as an object with an `expression` and a `message`.
 This will unify how templates reference messages for when the validator has failed.
 Also, this should be used only for one-off messages (use `ng-messages-include` for generic messages). `message` in this case should be an expression that is evaluated in exactly the same way a validator is evaluated.
 The `formly-custom-validation` directive will then add an